There is a pressing question among offshore and maritime industry professionals: “How do we increase the number of women in operations?”

 Welcome to Women Offshore.

-This is your online resource center, devoted to supporting a diverse workforce on the water.
-Our mission is to report the latest news on gender diversity in the offshore and maritime industries, while shining a light on women in operations and providing resources to foster long-term careers.
+This is your organization and resource center, devoted to supporting a diverse workforce on the water.
+Our mission is to share the latest efforts on gender diversity in the offshore and maritime industries, while shining a light on women in operations and providing resources to foster long-term careers.

 As you explore our site you’ll notice that we post in the following categories: